srividhya-mj-22/SAAS-Based-Notion-Clone-With-AI-Integration/README.md

-# Build a SaaS App with Realtime cursors, Nextjs 13, Stripe, Drizzle ORM, Tailwind, Supabase, Sockets
+# Build a SaaS App with Realtime cursors, Nextjs 13, Stripe, Drizzle ORM, Tailwind, Supabase.

 ### Features in this application.
+- Inbuilt AI Bot for Support and Summarisation
 - 🤯 Real-time cursors
 - 📝 Real-time text selection
 - ⏱️ Real-time database and collaboration